Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: The Gaia phase spiral

 To quantify the properties of the phase spiral as functions of $R, \phi$ and $L_Z$ we construct a model inspired by those used by \cite{widmark_weighing_2021} and \cite{guo_northsouth_2022}.
 The model is built by creating a smoothed background from observed data, then a spiral-shaped perturbation that, when multiplied by the background, recreates the observed distribution of stars in the $Z$-$V_Z$ plane.
 This way, the spiral can be isolated and quantified.
 In this model, we compute values for the phase distance $r$ and the phase angle $\theta$ by using

 where $S$ is a scale factor which determines the ratio between the axes and is a free parameter in the model.
 These coordinates are illustrated in Fig.~\ref{fig:spiral_coords} with a simple diagram.
-A larger value of $S$ stretches the $V_Z$ axis, thus controlling the axis ratio of the spiral, see the bottom-left panel of Fig.~\ref{fig:params_demo}.
-A star experiencing a harmonic motion in $Z$ will trace a circle in the phase plane for the right value of $S$, of $S$ is closely related to the vertical frequency of oscillations in the Galactic disc.
-We therefore restrict it to $30 < S < 70$ where $S$ is in units of kms$^{-1}$\,kpc$^{-1}}$, as this is the range stars tend to be in.
+A larger value of $S$ stretches the $V_Z$ axis, thus controlling the axis ratio of the spiral, see panel E in Fig.~\ref{fig:params_demo}.
+A star experiencing harmonic motion in $Z$ will trace a circle in the phase plane for the right value of $S$, since $S$ is closely related to the vertical frequency of oscillations in the Galactic disc.
+We restrict it to $30 < S < 70$, where $S$ is in units of $\mathrm{km\,s^{-1}\,kpc^{-1}}$, as this is the range stars tend to be in.